akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 ![Screenshot][200]

+#### District parameter

 Note: The District parameter needs to be created differently when using ReportServer.
 See [below]().

 Now we create a second parameter.
-In the New parameter dialog, Name it District, Prompt "Please enter district", keep Data type as String choose List box for Display type.
+In the New parameter dialog, Name it District, Prompt "Please select the district", keep Data type as String choose List box for Display type.
 However this list box is dynamic and will display all the districts in the Ghana dataset.
 To accomplish this, in the Selection list valuse section, set the Dynamic radio button.
 This automatically chooses the Ghana dataset since it's the only game in town.
 Choose column1 (which is mapped to the districtid column in the ghana table) for both Select value column and Select display text.
-At the bottom of the dialog, in the Sort section set column1 to Sort by, Ascending:
+At the bottom of the dialog, in the Sort section set column1 to Sort by, Ascending.:

 ![Screenshot][210]